What is Beam?

 How It Works

-Beam explains why your demand changed by identifying which event signals correlate with those changes - location by location.
+Beam identifies which event signals correlate with demand variability - location by location.

 You provide historical demand data (e.g. bookings, foot traffic, revenue) for one or more locations.

-It outputs a ranked list of features that historically impacted demand.
+It outputs a ranked list of event feature groups that historically impacted demand.

 Inputs and Outputs